comp-medchem/LigExtract/README.md

 #### Usage Notes:

-- LigExtract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the uniprot queries.
+- LigExtract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the UniProt queries.
 - LigExtract will bypass entries with no PDB-format file available.
 Read more on what causes this situation on https://www.rcsb.org/docs/general-help/structures-without-legacy-pdb-format-files.
-Eventually we plan to accomodate these exceptions but at the moment LigExtract is not capable on handling them.
+Eventually we plan to accommodate these exceptions but at the moment LigExtract is not capable on handling them.

 #### Troubleshooting

-If you cannot run pymol from the command line once LigExtract's environment is activate, you can try these alternative conditions:
+If you cannot run PyMOL from the command line once LigExtract's environment is activate, you can try these alternative conditions:

 1) You should replace `cluster_ligands_hierarchical.py` inside `bin` by `cluster_ligands_hierarchical_fixPymol.py` by simply renaming the first script or moving it out of the bin directory, and removing the "_fixPymol" portion of the second script.
 In order for `cluster_ligands_hierarchical_fixPymol.py` to work, you must make sure that `source deactivate` deactivates LigExtract's environment without reverting into any base environment.